Bigfin squid

+Magnapinna is thought to be the deepest-occurring squid genus, with sightings as deep as 6212 m below the surface, making it the only squid known to inhabit the hadal zone.

+Taxonomy

+Magnapinna is the sister group to Joubiniteuthis, another little-known deep-sea squid with an unusual body plan and long arms.
+Both Magnapinna and Joubiniteuthis are monotypic genera within their own families, Magnapinnidae and Joubiniteuthidae respectively.
+They are also closely related to the "whip-lash squid" in the families Chiroteuthidae and Mastigoteuthidae.

 Physical specimens

-The first record of this family comes from a specimen (Magnapinna talismani) caught off the Azores in 1907.
+The first record of this family comes from a specimen (Magnapinna talismani) caught off the Azores on 10 August 1883.
 Due to the damaged nature of the find, little information could be discerned, and it was classified as a mastigoteuthid, first as Chiroteuthopsis talismani and later as Mastigoteuthis talismani.
 In 1956, a similar squid (Magnapinna sp.
 C) was caught in the South Atlantic, but little was thought of it at the time.
-The specimen was illustrated in Alister Hardy's The Open Sea (1956), where it was identified as Octopodoteuthopsis.
+The specimen was illustrated in Alister Hardy's The Open Sea (1956), where it was identified as Octopodoteuthis sicula.

 During the 1980s, two additional immature specimens were found in the Atlantic (Magnapinna sp.
 A), and three more were found in the Pacific (Magnapinna pacifica).
 Researchers Michael Vecchione and Richard Young were the chief investigators of the finds, and eventually linked them to the two previous specimens, erecting the family Magnapinnidae in 1998, with Magnapinna pacifica as the type species.
 Of particular interest was the very large fin size, up to 90% of the mantle length, that was responsible for the animals' common name.

 A single specimen of a fifth species, Magnapinna sp.
 B, was collected in 2006.
 Magnapinna sp.
 A was described as Magnapinna atlantica in 2006.

 The genus was described from two juveniles and paralarva, none of which had developed the characteristic long arm tips.
 However, they did all have large fins, and were therefore named "magna pinna", meaning "big fin".